abrr-fhyz/Cpp-Projects/README.md

 function erase, erases a selected element 'x' from the linked list.

 function replaceX, replaces the element 'point' with another element 'x'

+# LinearEq.cpp
+Its is a simple program that can solve any Multi variable Linear Equation upto 100 variables, and display all answers.

+Format and working principle is mentioned within the code block.